-Infrastructure development directly impacts and helps in improving gross domestic product (GDP) of any nation.
+Infrastructure development directly contributes in improving gross domestic product (GDP) of any nation.
 The virtuous cycle of growth of infrastructure through various projects leads to higher spending, including in Infrastructure equipment.
-Reflection of the Government Policies & Plans clubbed with Implementation Program had been actively directed towards infrastructure improvement goal with necessary funding till last year in-spite of a lot of road blocks.
-Since good infrastructure acts as a catalyst in industrial & overall growth of the nation, the sector has always been on priority agenda of the current government at all the times.
-With the Government's constant impetus on infrastructure spending, the construction equipment industry had shown an upward trend for last two years.
-Further, with the sustainability, environmental protection regulation and the norms coming to the force, infrastructure improvement will be getting the utmost attention of policy makers.
-This will help improve demand of construction equipment and the sector is all set to play a key role in the emerging scenario.
+Government Policies & Plans along with Implementation Program had been continually directed towards infrastructure improvement even during the Covid-19 pandemic reflected the importance of this Sector & its contribution to nation development.
+Since good infrastructure acts as a catalyst in industrial & overall growth of the nation, the sector has always been on priority agenda of the government.

 The construction sector in India is considered to be the second largest employer and contributor to economic activity, after agriculture sector.
-It also accounts for most inflow of Foreign Direct Investment (FDI) after service sector.
 50% of the demand for construction activities comes from infrastructure sector while the rest comes from industrial activities, residential & commercial development etc. The economic reforms had brought a lot of changes in the way the works were getting executed and have paved the way to development of infrastructure.